-- a) fairness to policy owners; - b) policy owners' reasonable expectation; and - c) long-term sustainability of terminal dividend and interest.
+- a) fairness to policy owners; - b) policy owners' reasonable expectation; and - c) long-term sustainability of terminal dividend.

-It is also part of our aim to provide you with stable payouts.
+It is also part of our aim to make the value of your policy stable.
 While the asset prices may go up and down every day, we will try to even out some of the short-term fluctuations in the value of your investment.